Perfect spin hydrodynamics at all orders in spin polarization: Classical spin description

-where $\xi \equiv \mu/T$ and $\beta^\mu \equiv u^\mu/T$, with $\mu$ being the chemical potential and $u^\mu$ the flow four-vector.
-On the assumption of a dilute system, one is justified to neglect the term $+1$ in the denominator and use the Boltzmann distribution
+where $\xi \equiv \mu/T$ and $\beta^\mu \equiv u^\mu/T$, with $\mu$ being the chemical potential and $u^\mu$ the flow four-vector (see \ref{sec:fd} for an extension to the Fermi--Dirac case).
+In the GLW pseudogauge \cite{DeGroot:1980dk}, chosen so that the spin tensor is nonzero and conserved in a perfect spin fluid, the scalar density